 Although it may seem convenient in the short term, opening potato chip bags, clamping onto bobby pins, or prying off bottle caps with your teeth can cause dental chips and fractures.
 To save your teeth, use a knife or a pair of scissors instead.

-It may seem healthier than soda, but sports drinks bring many of the same problems.
+It may seem healthier than soda, but sports drinks bring many of the same problems for your teeth.
 Both contain lots of sugar and acid, and the sugar encourages acid-producing bacteria to proliferate in your mouth, causing tooth decay.
 To avoid the risk of decay and dental enamel erosion, opt for refreshing, calorie-free, fat-free water instead.

 Is fruit juice healthier than soda?
 Fruit juice can be healthy due to its vitamin and mineral content.
 But this benefit can be washed away by the high sugar content in most fruit juice.